cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 ## Release notes for next release:

+### Breaking
+- PostgreSQL: the default storage type is now set as 'io1' (provisioned IOPS SSD).
+Previously the default used 'gp2' (general purpose SSD).
+Users who previously had custom plans should add the property `"storage_type":"gp2"` to the plan definition, to ensure the storage type is not amended on any update.
+  As part of this work, the default storage size has also been increased to 100GB, as this is the smallest storage supported by the 'io1' storage type.

 ### Features
 - region property as a text field instead of an enumerated enabling selection of any region available in the Cloud Provider
 - S3: region updates for existing buckets are now blocked by the broker resulting in faster feedback and improved error message.